 The Parent Resident Visa

 The New Zealand Parent Resident visa is split into 2 tiers, one of them requiring settlement funds of at least NZ$500,000.
-This category is temporarily closed, and reopening has not been announced yet.
-We will update this page when policy changes.
+This category is temporarily closed, and due to reopen in February 2020.

 The Parent Retirement Resident Visa

 The New Zealand Parent Retirement visa option allows to live, work and study in New Zealand permanently.
 To be eligible, you will need a yearly income of NZ$60,000, NZ$1 million to invest over 4 years, and another NZ$500,000 to live on.
 You may then apply for permanent residence after 4 years.
 You may include your partner in this application.